Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Trajectory-related edge cases

 In contrast to studies utilizing unsupervised methods, \textcite{Osman2019Prediction} presented a supervised end-to-end approach for detecting near-crash events from observed vehicle kinematics data.
-The study hypothesizes that vehicle kinematics change significantly before near-crashes during a period, called the turbulence horizon.
+The study hypothesizes that vehicle kinematics change significantly before near-crashes during a period called the ``turbulence horizon''.
 This hypothesis is tested using SHRP2 NDS time-series data \cite{shrp2_nds_2013} on vehicle kinematics (speed, acceleration, yaw rate, and pedal position).
-They find out a shorter prediction horizon is expected to yield higher accuracy, while a reasonable turbulence horizon should capture sufficient near-crash-related changes for effective prediction.
+They find that a shorter prediction horizon is expected to yield higher accuracy, while a reasonable turbulence horizon should capture sufficient near-crash-related changes for effective prediction.

-Despite their great potential and recent advancements in the field, learning-based methods for detecting edge cases in \acp{av} present several limitations.
+Despite their great potential, learning-based methods present several limitations.
 First, they rely on the availability of extensive, high-quality datasets, which is challenging and requires precautions and intensive data preprocessing.
 Moreover, these methods often lack transparency and interpretability.
 This can hinder trust and regulatory approval in safety-critical environments.
 Machine learning models require continuous updating and are prone to overfitting and potentially failing to generalize well to new, unseen scenarios.
 They also introduce probabilistic uncertainty, which may not guarantee consistent performance across varied conditions.

 In this regard, several recommendations for future research and potential new applications of machine learning methods can be identified.
 One promising approach is the exploration of transfer learning, few-shot learning, and zero-shot learning, which allows models trained on extensive data from other regions, or even from a different context, to be transferred and applied in a new region or setting \cite{otovic2022intra, weber2021transfer}.
 Considering the wide range of studies on anomaly detection and pattern recognition in other domains \cite{blazquez2021review, lim2021time}, this strategy could significantly foster the application and development of machine learning methods in edge case detection in the \ac{ad}.
 The use of multi-modal data sources, such as combining visual, radar, and lidar inputs with trajectory data, is another area with substantial potential.
 The development of federated learning models could prove beneficial.
 These models enable \acp{av} to learn collectively while keeping the data decentralized, enhancing privacy and allowing the use of a broader array of data without the need for central storage.
 Last but not least, the integration of reinforcement learning offers a dynamic method to simulate and learn from edge cases by enabling models to interact with virtual environments in real-time.